wesbuck/DominionCardAPI/readme.md

 # Dominion Card API

-Full-featured Dominion Kingdom Card API using Django's REST framework.
+Full-featured Dominion Kingdom Card API written in Python using Django's REST framework.
 This API is intended to power companion apps for the board game Dominion and allows you to quickly and easily obtain card sets and card details for the Kingdom Cards used to play the game.